Pilobolus (dance company): History

 In 1980, Pilobolus performed "Black and Blue" with live music by the duo Stormin’ Norman & Suzy Williams at The American Dance Festival, choreographing their dance based on Suzy's movements.

 In 1999, Pilobolus collaborated with Maurice Sendak and Arthur Yorinks in the production of "A Selection", a work with the Holocaust as its theme, documented in the film Last Dance.
 In 2004 the company was the subject of a feature profile on CBS's 60 Minutes.

 In 2007 Pilobolus appeared as performers in the television broadcast of the 79th Academy Awards.
 Their act was performed in silhouette behind a white translucent screen, where they formed various figures at intervals during the show: first, the Oscar statue itself; then logos (or scenes) from various films: Happy Feet, Little Miss Sunshine, Snakes on a Plane, The Devil Wears Prada, and The Departed.
 At one point, they were introduced to the audience, wearing loose-fitting wraps.
 The act for Snakes on a Plane included host Ellen DeGeneres, who said afterwards, "They're naked!"
 Whether she was joking or serious was left to the imagination.

 Following the company's appearance on the 79th Academy Awards, Pilobolus's signature shapes and shadow work were featured in 2008 on the 39th Season of Sesame Street, as well as on Late Night with Conan O'Brien and Oprah Winfrey.

+In 2011, Pilobolus set a Guinness World Record when they were able to fit 26 people into a Mini Cooper.

 In October 2012, Pilobolus premiered UP: The Umbrella Project, the company's second collaboration with Daniela Rus and the MIT Distributed Robotics Laboratory, at the PopTech Conference in Camden, Maine.
 Untrained participants wielding umbrellas fabricated with multi-colored LED lights, created a performance piece together that was projected in real time on a large screen.
 This Pilobolus piece, like all of the modern performance company's work over the last 42 years, was borne out of its proven method of collective creativity.

-Pilobolus appeared on the 7 December 2016 episode of The Late Show with Stephen Colbert, doing holiday silhouettes to the tune of "Low Rider".
+Pilobolus appeared on the December 7, 2016 episode of The Late Show with Stephen Colbert, doing holiday silhouettes to the tune of "Low Rider".